kailebo/HackerNewsQASuite/README.md

 # Hacker News QA Suite by Kaileb O
 ## Project Timeline
 ### Planning
- - Come up with tests
+ - Come up with tests and project scope
- - outline file stucture
+ - create file stucture
- - scope project
 ### Documenting Work
- Knowing how long this project took is going to likely be important.
-So here are some ideas
+ Plans for documenting progress:
  - Log hours with toggl tracker, be sure to name current project step
  - use git hub to save changes and create record of progress
+ - Create Posts on Hacker News at project milestones sharing and disscussing your project
- - Use the create post test to post update to your project on HNs then set the search data to search your user name
+     - Eventually use the create post test to post some of these updates
+     - also set the search test to pull up your Hacker News posts
 ### POM Development
 ### Test Development
 ### Fine tuning and Result reporting

-## Test Ideas
- 1. Top 100 articles of Newest are sorted chronologically
- 2. All top bar navigation button are working
- 3. Search box yields results with matching keywords
- 4. New User setup is working
- 5. Users can log into their existing accounts
- 6. Users can create and delete new posts (This one might not work)
- 7. Liking or submiting directs non-users to login or signup
- 8. Comment count matches number of comments for top 100 articles
- 9. Ad slot up to date and link is working
- 10. Site margins are removed for smaller viewing windows
- 11. parent link on comment pages links to item comment is attached to
- 12. No blacklisted content in the lastes 100 articles, comments, jobs, ask, show, jobs

 ## File Outline
 ### index.js